 Here are some aspects of this circuit.

-In this picture we see the end of the circuit (this is the driver car), with the decoder green and blue wires, as well as the resistor that powers the lanterns.
+In this picture we see the end of the circuit (this is the driver car), with the decoder green and blue wires, as well as the resistor that powers the lamps.
 The decoder is located under the driver.
 There is, in fact, a large space in this area, only occupied by outgrowths which were used to maintain the light circuit bulb, in the prehistoric times when incandescent lamps were still used.
 After having levelled all this, we obtain a perfect housing for the decoder, masked by a plastic plate on which the conductor is glued.
 Note a semblance of decoration drawn on a cardboard, glued on the wall of the cab.
 Must be improved, no doubt!

 In the following picture, we see the capacitor circuit, mounted in the air, because I had not thought it necessary at first.
 Notice the transparent plastic partition that I had to install to support the PCB.
 I put three in total.
 Note that since then, I have designed a small independent “energy tank” circuit, with or without a reed switch, which can be adapted to almost any car.